-The asset manager uses third-party data and proprietary qualitative and quantitative research in this process.
-The asset manager also uses this analyses to anticipate developments in the area of sustainability and take investment decisions on this basis.
+The Asset Manager uses third-party data and proprietary qualitative and quantitative research in this process.
+The Asset Manager also uses these analyses to anticipate developments in the area of sustainability and take investment decisions on this basis.

 Given that (i) a progressive approach to sustainability criteria can have a positive impact and (ii) sustainability risks may have a negative impact on returns, the aim of this procedure is to quantify ESG opportunities and ESG risks in order to be able to take account of these in the investment process.